The unit circle has been divided into twelve equal arcs, correspo... | Channels for Pearson+

 Trigonometric Functions

-Trigonometric functions, including sine, cosine, and tangent, relate the angles of a triangle to the lengths of its sides.
-In the context of the unit circle, the sine function gives the y-coordinate of a point on the circle, while the cosine function gives the x-coordinate.
-Understanding these functions is essential for evaluating trigonometric expressions at specific angles, such as sin(π/6).
+Trigonometric functions, such as sine, cosine, and tangent, relate the angles of a triangle to the lengths of its sides.
+On the unit circle, the sine of an angle corresponds to the y-coordinate, while the cosine corresponds to the x-coordinate.
+Understanding these functions is essential for evaluating trigonometric expressions and solving problems involving angles.

 Recommended video: